-If you've ever stepped off the treadmill or elliptical trainer and experienced light-headedness, dizziness or nausea, you know how it can have a damper on your desire to exercise in the future.
-A number of different factors can play a role in your post-workout discomfort.
-Getting down to the bottom of the problem can help you avoid the condition in the future and leave you feeling refreshed and happy you worked out.
+If you've ever stepped off the treadmill or elliptical and experienced light-headedness, dizziness or nausea, you know how concerning it feels and how it can dampen your desire to exercise in the future.

 Video of the Day